 (A) Grants to assist with travel and accommodation (but not registration) costs to attend Genetics Society or Sectional Interest Group meeting.

 Grants up to £150 are available for travel and essential overnight accommodation to attend any of the Genetics Society’s own bi-annual meetings and those of our Sectional Interest Groups.
-The cheapest suitable form of travel should be used.
+The most economic form of travel should be used.

 How to apply:

-For the Genetics Society’s own and Sectional Interest Group (e.g.,Fly South West, GARNet, E-ATCG) meetings, applications should be submitted online before the registration deadline of the meeting.
+For Genetics Society and Sectional Interest Group meetings (e.g.,Fly South West, GARNet, E-ATCG), applications should be submitted online before the registration deadline of the meeting.

 Once you have logged in to the mySociety membership portal, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the Junior Scientist Conference Grant award.